National Collegiate Athletic Association: Trophies

-For every NCAA sanctioned sport other than Division I FBS football, the NCAA awards trophies with gold, silver, and bronze plating for the first-, second-, and third-place teams respectively.
+For every NCAA sanctioned sport other than Division I FBS football, the NCAA awards trophies with gold, silver, and bronze plating for the first-, second-, and third-place teams, respectively.
 In the case of the NCAA basketball tournaments, both semifinalists who did not make the championship game receive bronze plated trophies for third place (prior to 1982 the teams played a "consolation" game to determine third place).
 Similar trophies are awarded to both semifinalists in the NCAA football tournaments (which are conducted in Division I FCS and both lower divisions), which have never had a third-place game.
 Winning teams maintain permanent possession of these trophies unless it is later found that they were won via serious rules violations.

 Starting with the 2001–02 season, and again in the 2007–08 season, the trophies were changed.
 Starting in the 2006 basketball season, teams that make the Final Four in the Division I tournament receive bronze-plated "regional championship" trophies upon winning their Regional Championship which state the region they won and have the Final Four logo.
 The teams that make the National Championship game receive an additional trophy that is gold-plated for the winner.
 Starting in the mid-1990s, the National Champions in men's and women's basketball receive an elaborate trophy with a black marble base and crystal "neck" with a removable crystal basketball following the presentation of the standard NCAA Championship trophy.

 As of May 30, 2022, Stanford, UCLA, and Southern California (USC) have the most NCAA championships.
 Stanford has won 131 and UCLA has won 119 NCAA team championships in men's and women's sports, while USC is third with 111.

 Football Bowl Subdivision

 The NCAA has never sanctioned an official championship for its highest level of football, now known as Division I FBS.
 Instead, several outside bodies award their own titles.
 The NCAA does not hold a championship tournament or game for Division I FBS football.
 In the past, teams that placed first in any of a number of season-ending media polls, most notable the AP Poll of writers and the Coaches Poll, were said to have won the "national championship".

 From 2014 through 2023, the College Football Playoff – a consortium of the conferences and independent schools that compete in Division I FBS and six bowl games – has arranged to place the top four teams (based on a thirteen-member committee that selects and seeds the teams) into two semifinal games, with the winners advancing to compete in the College Football Playoff National Championship, which is not officially sanctioned or recognized by the NCAA.
 The winner of the game receives a trophy; since the NCAA awards no national championship for Division I FBS football, this trophy does not denote NCAA as other NCAA college sports national championship trophies do.
-The playoff will expand to 12 teams starting in 2024.
+The playoff expanded to 12 teams starting in 2024.